Baaggii/erp-web-next/docs/posapi VAT module.md

 posApiType (string, optional): specify which type of receipt to emit (B2C_RECEIPT, B2C_INVOICE or B2B_INVOICE).
 If omitted, the default type from your environment settings is used.

+posApiMapping (object): defines how POSAPI fields map to columns in the form’s master table.
+Each key corresponds to a POSAPI field (such as totalAmount, totalVAT, totalCityTax, customerTin or consumerNo), and the value is the name of the column in your table from which to retrieve the data.
+For example:

+{
+  "totalAmount": "total_price",
+  "totalVAT": "vat_amount",
+  "totalCityTax": "city_tax",
+  "customerTin": "customer_tin",
+  "consumerNo": "consumer_id"
+}

+This mapping allows your integration code to extract values without hard‑coding field names.

 For example, a sales income form definition might look like this:

 {